 Our employees and directors may not drink alcohol or gamble while on Company property.
 Our employees may not possess, use or distribute controlled substances or illegal drugs while on Company property.

 We expect our employees and directors to be honest and truthful.
 During the course of their employment or service as a director of the Company, employees and directors may not steal, lie, falsify documents or prepare or issue any false or misleading reports.
 As an example, a false expense report would violate this policy.

-We expect our employees to work only for Iberian during their working hours and our directors and employees to use Company property only for Company business.
+We expect our employees to work only for Mineworx during their working hours and our directors and employees to use Company property only for Company business.
 Except for incidental activities or use, directors and employees may not:

 - conduct personal business while on Company property or on Company time;

 - use Company property for a non-Company related purpose; or

 - sell, loan or dispose of Company property,

 unless the employee’s supervisor, or in the case of a director, the Board of Directors of Mineworx, has approved.